auralshin/arth/tools/transforms/README.md

 A package to handle the markdown content files.
 It creates a new DocType `content` which include a `content` and `title` of each markdown file.
-The **nestjs-content-package** manages this content further.
+The **arth-content-package** manages this content further.

 ## Templates

-All the templates for the docs.nestjs.com dgeni transformations are stored in the `tools/transforms/templates` folder.
+All the templates for the docs.arth.com dgeni transformations are stored in the `tools/transforms/templates` folder.
 See the [README](./templates/README.md).